Save some tax green by going greener at home

 - Battery storage technologies.

-You may be able to take a credit of 30 percent of your costs of qualified solar electric property, solar water heating property, small wind energy property, geothermal heat pump property, biomass fuel property, and fuel cell property that you installed at your residence last year.
-Those costs go in Part I of Form 5695, excerpt pictured below.
+If you decided to go full bore into residential energy upgrades in 2023 and installed qualified solar electric property, solar water heating property, small wind energy property, geothermal heat pump property, biomass fuel property, and/or fuel cell property at your residence, those cost details go in Part I of Form 5695, excerpt pictured below.

-If you made less extensive improvements, use Form 5695 Part II, excerpt pictured below, to claim those costs and get the amount of the $500 lifetime credit limit you are still allowed.
+If you made less extensive (relatively speaking) improvements, like replacing windows, use Form 5695 Part II, excerpt pictured below, to claim those costs.

-Form 5695 instructions — or your tax software or tax preparer — have more information to help you claim these credits on your 2022 return, and plan for 2023 enhanced credits.
+Form 5695 instructions — or your tax software or tax preparer — have more information to help you claim these credits on your 2023 return.
+Energy Star also has details on all the federal residential energy tax breaks, with links to specific improvements, like new windows.

-Also check out the IRS' fact sheet of frequently asked questions about energy efficient home improvements and residential clean energy property credits.
+Also check out the IRS.gov page on energy efficient home improvements and residential clean energy property credits, as well as the agency's online frequently asked questions about the credits.

 You also might find these items of interest: